LafeLabs/PostCapitalistIndustry/Principles.md

 * It is not our role to debate capitalism with its defenders.
 Every possible basic argument for or against capitalism already exists on the Internet.
 Our job is to build a set of moral axioms, a set of technical skills and knowledge and build up a practical society from that.
 It is not our job to waste time repeating the same arguments with capitalist apologists and time wasters.
 * No technology should be made from mass mined materials
 * The sum total of all money that exists in the world is a small fraction of what would be needed to compensate the victims of capitalism from its crimes, thus there can be no justice within that system
+* Every single word said every single idea ever put forth by an economist is a vicious lie.
+Economics is not a science, and science is bullshit anyway.
+It is not our job to argue with the economist it is our job to build a better world in which they are not welcome.

 This chapter might want to get absorbed into the Free Technology chapter.